mishushakov/dialogflow-web-v2/README.md

 `yarn`

-## Connect your Agent
+## Connect the Agent

-Open `src/Config/index.js` and change the `endpoint` variable to your Dialogflow Gateway URL
+Open `src/config/index.js` and change the `endpoint` variable to your Dialogflow Gateway URL

 Hint: the URL for [Dialogflow Gateway Hosted by Ushakov](https://dialogflow.cloud.ushakov.co) is always your google cloud project id + `.core.ushaflow.io`.
 If you have any troubles, make sure you connected your Agent to the Gateway, then visit the [console](https://dialogflow.cloud.ushakov.co/console/), click on "Manage" and copy the Gateway URL